last updated to ensure up-to-date information: July 2018

 Stay here if you want to live like a local but not lose the big city hustle and bustle.

-Airbnb in Buenos Aires is very affordable.
+Airbnb in very affordable Buenos Aires accommodation.
 You can get cozy studios or homes big enough for a large family at just $50 a night.
 Airbnb has really taken off here and there are stunning properties.
 You can rent a historical home in San Telmo or a high rise with a roof-top pool in Palermo.
 Whatever suits your fancy, you’re sure to find it.

 If you’re more of a hotel person, I’d be wary of the hotels that are on Avenida 9 de Julio or in Microcentro downtown.
-Most hotels are located in this area and while they’re nice, and yes, central, I don’t find the area to be too beautiful or as safe when the sun sets.
-9 de Julio (especially near the Corrientes Avenue crossing at the obelisc) will be very lively at night.
-Corrientes is Buenos Aires’ answer to Times Square.
-There are pizzerias and theaters and it can be very lively at night.
-But the restaurants, bars, and tango shows that you’ll actually want to try aren’t here.
-They’re in Palermo, Recoleta or San Telmo most likely.
-Also, the small streets within Microcentro (downtown) are completely dead at night.
+A lot of hotels are located in this area and while they’re nice, and yes, central, I don’t find the area to be too beautiful or as safe when the sun sets.
+I’d instead stay in Palermo, Recoleta or San Telmo.

-I’d look for boutique hotels in Palermo or San Telmo instead.
 Home Hotel in Palermo Hollywood is a great small hotel.
 It has a gorgeous green interior patio, pool and a spa to use a refuge from the city streets.
-Or if luxury hotels are your more your style, the Hyatt Palacio Duhau or Four Seasons in Recoleta.
+In Hollywood, it’s smack in the middle of the city’s best restaurants and bars.
+Check rates here.

 Buenos Aires Public Transportation